MicrosoftDocs/learn/learn-pr/azure/high-availability-disaster-recovery-azure-arc-enabled-sql-managed-instance/includes/exercise-implement-high-availability-disaster-recovery-azure-arc-enabled-sql-managed-instance.md

 ## Exercise 4 - Point-in-time restores

-For this exercise, you will use the automated backups already created for the AdventureWorks2019 database restored to the Arc-enabled SQL Managed Instance environment previously.
+For this exercise, you'll use the automated backups already created for the AdventureWorks2019 database restored to the Arc-enabled SQL Managed Instance environment previously.

 1. Open Azure Data Studio.
 1. Expand the **Connections** Tab.